 The student leadership for each section.
 Selection is typically based on leadership qualities and musical ability.
 Most sections have 2 or 3 section leaders.
-Section leaders are selected by the student officers.
+Section leaders are selected by the directors and/or current student leaders.

 Rehearsal among sections of students who play the same instrument (all flutes, trumpets, Color Guard, etc.).
 Sectionals may be led by a student section leader, or a staff member.

 Marching band members who alternate with other students for the show.
-Marching shows are designed for a specific instrumentation and number of students.
-Some students in a section that have more instruments than the show design will be “shadows” for one another and take turns marching.
-Shadows are determined during band camp.
+Marching shows are visually designed for a specific number of students.
+Some students in a section that have more members than the show design will be sharing a spot with each other and take turns marching.
+Shared spots are determined during band camp.

 The complex interaction of music and marching around a central theme.
 The show consists of an Opener (Movement I), Ballad (Movement II) and Closer (Movement III).
 EHS performs one marching show per year.
 Typically, a show will be tweaked and fine-tuned throughout Marching Season, with additional moves and/or props inserted as the band becomes more skilled at executing the show.

 T shirts that are worn underneath the Marching uniform.
 The design on the shirt represents the theme of the marching show each year.
 Shirts are purchased for the students, but parents are welcome to order one as well.
-The Pep Band T-shirt is a part of the Pep Band Uniform.
+The show shirt is a part of the Pep Band Uniform.
 This is the "casual uniform" or “pep band uniform” for the band.